Sparsity and Superposition in Mixture of Experts: Phase Change

 For the $n=2, m=1$ setup (Figure \ref{fig:phase-changes}.A), the dense model does not represent the last feature when feature sparsity is low.
 However, the comparable MoE model preserves the last feature much more because it has the capacity.
 With three input dimensions (Figure \ref{fig:phase-changes}.B), the MoEs do not exhibit this behavior because the experts are superimposing the other two features; there is no space for the third feature within one hidden dimension.
 Unlike the other two cases, for architecture B the hidden dimension with superposition is not sufficient, in the high-sparsity regime, to represent all features.
 Yet we do not see clear phase change—except for the 0.5 – 0.7 feature sparsity region in \ref{fig:phase-changes}.B.2/2, where it is mostly discrete but mixed.
 For $m=2$ the white region in the dense model (Figure \ref{fig:phase-changes}.C.1/1) (in the mid- to low-feature sparsity domain, when the feature is relatively less importance than the others) ignores the last feature.
 However, as network sparsity increases—across all other Figure \ref{fig:phase-changes}.C—the models represent the last feature with greater L2 magnitude ($||W_3^1||<||W_3^2||<||W_3^3||$).
 In other words, the dimensionality in the low relative-importance region increased with increasing network sparsity, as demonstrated in Figure \ref{fig:fpdim}.

 We observed a window of feature sparsity from roughly 0.48 to 0.7 in Figures \ref{fig:phase-changes}.B.2/2, \ref{fig:phase-changes}.C.1/2, and \ref{fig:phase-changes}.C.2/2 where there is heavy mix of polysemanticity, monosemanticity, or ignorance.
 This indicates there is a middleground in MoEs with comparable loss between polysemantic and monosemantic representations which make it difficult to consistently commit to the strategies we observe in low and high feature sparsity domains.
-This is evidence that MoEs learn different representational strategies than dense models.
+We see no such pattern in dense models—evidence that MoEs learn different representational strategies.

-These experiments are all top-$k=1$, so only one expert is active at a time.
+\textbf{Conclusion.} These experiments are all top-$k=1$, so only one expert is active at a time.
 Even so, we see vastly different behavior even the in $E=2$ case, including when the hidden dimension capacity with superposition is sufficient to represent all features.
 This leads us to conclude it is misleading to think of MoEs as an aggregation of dense models.
 The mechanism of the router which allows experts to observe only a subset of the feature domain vastly modifies the behavior and learning of the experts.